 Dead skin cells can accumulate on the skin’s surface and can cause several problems, such as clogged pores, blackheads, acne, dry patches, and rosacea.
 Exfoliation is the process of removing dead skin cells from the surface of the skin.
 It’s essential to do this regularly, especially if you’re constantly exposing your skin to sun and heat.
 Exfoliation helps keep your skin clear by removing the build-up of dead skin cells and allowing your pores to breathe.

 Staying hydrated is vital for many reasons, including keeping your skin healthy.
 When you’re dehydrated, your body starts to ration the water it has, and one of the first places it will begin to ration the water is in the skin.
-This can lead to some problems, such as dry skin, sunburns, and heat rash.
+This can lead to some problems, such as dry skin, sunburn, and heat rash.

 It’s essential to drink plenty of water during the summer months to keep your skin hydrated.
 Not only will this help prevent sunburns and other skin conditions, but it will also help keep you feeling energized and refreshed.